 - Chest and back pain.
 People with mesothelioma may experience pain below the rib cage or lower back.

-- Persistent and painful cough.
+- A persistent and painful cough.
 Mesothelioma may cause a persistent, dry and painful cough.
 In some cases, coughing may produce blood.

 - Difficulty breathing.
 Wheezing and shortness of breath are common symptoms of mesothelioma.